RahulVasistaJV/AngularFirstPage/README.md

 # AngularDefaultPage

-This is the normal page which you open up when u try to create an angular page.
-Design of the page may vary according to the Version.
+This is the normal page which opens up when trying to create an angular page and host it locally.
+Design of the page may vary according to the version of the CLI.

 # Basic Requirements